k8ssandra/k8ssandra/docs/content/en/tasks/monitor/_index.md

 # Monitoring using Prometheus

-While K8ssandra v1 managed the deployment of the kube-prometheus stack, that ability was removed in K8ssandra-operator.
+While K8ssandra v1 managed the deployment of the kube-prometheus stack, that ability was removed in k8ssandra-operator.
 Both Prometheus and Grafana installations are to be handled separately.
-The following guide will show you how to install Prometheus and Grafana on your Kubernetes cluster using the Prometheus-operator and a Grafana custom deployment, but this can be achieved using the kube-prometheus stack as well.
+The following guide will show you how to install Prometheus and Grafana on your Kubernetes cluster using the prometheus-operator and a Grafana custom deployment, but this can be achieved using the kube-prometheus stack as well.

 ## Installing and configuring Prometheus for monitoring

 `k8ssandra-operator` has integrations with Prometheus which allow for the simple rollout of Prometheus ServiceMonitors for both Stargate, Cassandra Datacenters and Reaper.
-ServiceMonitor are custom resources of [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) which describe the set of targets to be monitored by Prometheus.
+ServiceMonitors are custom resources of [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator) which describe the set of targets to be monitored by Prometheus.

 ### Prerequisites

-The following guide assumes K8ssandra-operator is already installed, and a K8ssandraCluster object was created with the following manifest, in the `k8ssandra-operator` namespace:
+The following guide assumes k8ssandra-operator is already installed, and a K8ssandraCluster object was created with the following manifest, in the `k8ssandra-operator` namespace:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1